SteveKCheng/CoordinateFreeGaussian/README.md

 of the modern theory of vector spaces (from linear algebra), unlike many existing textbooks on probability and statistics.

+In less than 20 pages, the theory is developed, along with the essentials of the following widely-used applications (expressed in almost full generality):

+  * General linear regression
+  * Conditioning a Gaussian variable by another
+  * Kalman filtering

-As far as the author knows, the article has no mathematical mistakes, but it is still a draft that needs polishing.
+As far as the author knows, the article has no mistakes in the mathematical content, but it is still a draft that needs polishing.

 [Article in PDF format](https://stevekcheng.github.io/CoordinateFreeGaussian/CoordinateFreeGaussian.pdf)